oxygenxml/com.oxygenxml.pdf2.ug/README.md

-# DITA-OT PDF2 Customization Plugin for oXygen User Manual
+# DITA-OT PDF Customization Plugin for oXygen User Manual

 This project represents a **DITA-OT PFD2** customization plugin used to generate the user manual for oXygen XML Editor in the PDF format.
 It was tested with **DITA-OT 2.4** processor.